 - c.
-Winter Interest Plant selection shall give careful consideration to characteristics during the regular academic session.
-Fall colour, branching pattern, bark texture and colour, flowering period and colour, fragrance, evergreen over deciduous and leaf out time in spring enhance the campus experience during the winter months. - d.
-Character Districts & Hubs All projects will refer to Section 3 Character Districts & Hubs for supplementary planting design guidelines particular to that area. - e.
-Green Setbacks New building and additions projects must respect natural treed buffer setbacks where specified on Map 3-2 Build-to-Lines & Setback Lines. - f.
-Simplicity of Scale At the campus wide level, all new and replacement plantings are to be designed with an institutional scale characterized by simple palettes of plants arranged in broad layers of massed plantings. - g.
+Plant Selection Maximize the ecoservice providing potential of plants Requirements for all planting design: - i.
+Maintain existing vegetation where possible. - ii.
+Select plant palettes that reflect the broad range of woody and herbaceous plants that can be grown in our existing and future climate. - iii.
+Factor site sun exposure and shade into plant selection and layout. - iv.
+Incorporate native plants as appropriate to achieve aesthetic, environmental and social objectives. - v.
+Base siting and spacing decisions on mature height and form of shrubs and trees (e.g. spreading plants will grow over adjacent sidewalks and require regular trimming). - vi.
+Select plants that are tolerant of seasonal moisture conditions and drought without additional irrigation. - vii.
+Select plants that have characteristics that are featured from November-April: fall leaf colour, branching pattern, bark texture and colour, fragrance, leaf emergence and drop, winter presence, and flowering time. - viii.
+Avoid mass plantings of a single tree or plant species. - d.
+Green Setbacks New building and additions projects must respect natural treed buffer setbacks where specified on Map 3-2 Build-to-Lines & Setback Lines. - e.
 Irrigation With the exception of naturalized forest areas, automatic irrigation systems shall be provided.
-Irrigation of lawn areas is not required where low use anticipated. - h.
+Irrigation of lawn areas is not required where low use anticipated - f.
 Discouraged Plants Use of the following trees and shrubs is discouraged.
-Case-specific exceptions may be considered subject to approval by Campus and Community Planning. - i.
-Lawn Areas Avoid creation of convoluted lawn areas punctuated with obstacles that make servicing with riding mowers impossible. - j.
+Case-specific exceptions may be considered subject to approval by Campus and Community Planning. - g.
+Lawn Areas Avoid creation of convoluted lawn areas that are less than 2 m wide, end in very narrow angles, punctuated with obstacles, or are oddly shaped that make servicing with riding mowers impossible.
+Boulevards or medians 2 m wide or less must be planted. - h.
 Hedges Select plants that will grow to the desired height and maintain a natural informal appearance without a need for trimming and ongoing maintenance.
-Hedge plantings requiring regular shearing to maintain height or shape shall be avoided. - k.
-Mass Planting Select plants that are resistant to partial or complete failure due to pests or disease.
-Select plants that suppress weed growth and are visually tolerant of irregularities resulting from presence of weeds or infrequent attention.
-Consider maintenance when establishing the scale of planting. - I. Extent of Planting Give careful consideration to the need for planting areas and avoid where possible to reduce maintenance. - m.
-Planting of Slopes Whether lawn, groundcover or shrubs careful consideration must be given to gradients, adjacent surface materials and slopes, ease of maintenance, and safety of grounds staff.
+Any plants maintained as hedges must be level and not parallel with the ground.
+Hedge plantings requiring regular shearing to maintain height or shape must be avoided. - i.
+Extent of Planting Give careful consideration to the need for planting areas and avoid where possible to reduce maintenance. - j.
+Planting of Slopes Whether lawn, groundcover or shrubs careful consideration must be given to gradients, adjacent surface materials and slopes, ease of maintenance, and safety of grounds staff. - k.
+Growing Medium Specify and place growing medium in accordance with UBC Technical Guidelines Section 32 91 00 Planting Preparation